 - Soil and Sludges

 - Environmentally Sensitive Area

 Soil and groundwater contain various volatile organic compounds (VOCs), gasoline, diesel fuel, metals, pesticides, and other contaminants.
-There is the potential for human exposure to these hazardous chemicals by accidentally ingesting, inhaling, or coming into direct contact with contaminated soil or groundwater.
-In addition, the EPA is concerned about the ecological impact of these contaminants and that remediation and/or reuse does not affect the vernal pools found at Mather.
+This site was originally listed because of the potential for human exposure to these hazardous chemicals by accidentally ingesting, inhaling, or coming into direct contact with contaminated soil or groundwater.

 Who is Involved

 This site is being addressed through Federal actions, with the Air Force as the lead agency.

 This site is being addressed in five stages: immediate actions and four long-term remedial phases focusing on cleanup of the AC&W Disposal Area, the landfills, groundwater and soils, and basewide soils sites.

 The Air Force took action to clean up three soil areas using soil excavation, bioventing, and air sparging.
 In addition, the Air Force provided alternate sources of drinking water to residents along the western boundary of Mather whose domestic wells had been contaminated by base operations.
 Initially, the Air Force provided bottled water to residents of Old Placerville Road and Happy Lane and in 1986 the Air Force connected the Citizens Utility District water supply to four residences on Old Placerville Road and the Camelia Mather Mobile Home Park (37 units).